-We are working with management and the board to address these problems who have so far been receptive to our suggestions.
+We are working with management and the Board to address these problems who have so far been receptive to our suggestions.
 Considering not only the valuation upside but also margin upside, Fujitec represents one of the most compelling investments in AJOT's portfolio.

 Toshiba Plant

-Contribution to total return: +1.5%
++1.5%

-Weight in AJOT net assets: 0.0%
+0.0%

-EV/EBIT: n/a
+n/a

-NFV/Market Cap: n/a
+n/a